Vermont Cookie Love: About Us, Mission, Friends

 When Suzanna was a little girl, she was the cookie baker in her family.
 Making chocolate chip cookies was something that always brought her family together by making everyone feel good, even when times were tough.
 First they'd "sample" the dough, then, if there was any left, everyone would descend on the warm cookies as they came out of the oven.
 That first sheet seldom made it to the cookie jar.
 For Suzanna, homemade chocolate chip cookies symbolized love - hence the company name.

 Vermont Cookie Love started selling cookies and frozen cookie dough at the Shelburne Farmer's Market in June 2007.
 By the end of that summer, they had placed their frozen cookie dough in a couple of local stores, starting with the Shelburne Supermarket, and by the end of December 2007, their dough was being sold in 23 stores.
 In December 2008 they opened The Love Shack, their 1500-square-foot production facility and cookie shop on Route 7 in North Ferrisburgh.
 In November of 2010 they launched Love Triangles, their line of ready-to-bake frozen scones.
-As of March 2011 their products can be found in approximately 60 stores in five states, and are baked in many cafes and university dining halls.
-In September 2011, Vermont Cookie Love will be the cookie vendor in the Vermont House at the Big E in West Springfield, Massachusetts.
+As of March 2011 their products could be found in approximately 60 stores in five states, and are baked in many cafes and university dining halls.
+In September 2011, Vermont Cookie Love began serving as the cookie vendor in the Vermont House at the Big E in West Springfield, Massachusetts.

 To continue our passionate commitment to producing the best all natural frozen cookie dough available on the market, with an emphasis on using the highest quality Vermont-based ingredients possible.